ArtanisAce/100-days-of-code/log.md

 **Thoughts:** CSS Grid seems so powerful, need to practice more with it and unveil what things can it do

 **Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/ml-backend)

+### Day 80: March 31, 2018

+**Today's Progress**: Applied a basic CSS Grid to the Movie component, now looking much better.
+Finished rewatching a bit of 'CSS Grid: the Big Picture' video.
+Watched another video by Jen Simmons about Grid, took a deeper look into css-tricks grid cheatsheet and read more info online on the matter.

+**Thoughts:** CSS Grid seems so powerful, want to take another day and try to apply through areas maybe, using fr as size unit.

+**Link to work:** [Movie-Lists App](https://github.com/ArtanisAce/movie-lists), [Movie-Lists Backend] (https://github.com/ArtanisAce/ml-backend)